 There are also a basic restaurant, restrooms and a few stalls selling refreshments just next to the Gibbon Rehabilitation Centre entrance. –Jo Karnaghan

-If you enjoyed our post on Gibbon Conservation in Phuket, you might also like:
+If you enjoyed our post on Gibbon Conservation Center in Phuket, you might also like:

 THAILAND- Top 5 National Parks